-- 1. Unexcused absences; - 2.
-Violation of the Equal Opportunity and Sexual Harassment Policy; - 3.
-Refusal to take the annual Sexual Harassment training for Illinois employees; - Unexcused tardiness or leaving early; - 5.
-Not following instructions or work rules of the client company; - 6.
-Inappropriate dress for the assignment; - The use or possession of, alcohol or drugs, or any weapon on Company property or the property of a client company (including parking lots); - 8.
-Harassment, discrimination or inappropriate conduct or behavior relating to or involving any employee, visitor, customer or management personnel at either the client company or at AZI. - 9.
-Theft or taking without permission of any kind; - Falsification of timecards: - 11.
-Employees who have had 5 or more assignments ended in a 12 month period due to poor performance (not related to any documented ADA/EEO/FMLA issue) will be separated from AZI for one year - Not showing up at any accepted assignment as scheduled, on time, without notifying AZI; - 13.
+- 1. Unexcused absences: - 2.
+Violation of an AZI or Client Specific Code of Conduct or Ethics Policy: - 3.
+Violation of the Equal Opportunity and Sexual Harassment Policy; - Refusal to take the annual Sexual Harassment training for Illinois employees; - 5.
+Unexcused tardiness or leaving early; - 6.
+Not following instructions or work rules of the client company; - 7.
+Inappropriate dress for the assignment: - The use or possession of, alcohol or drugs, or any weapon on Company property or the property of a client company (including parking lots); - Harassment, discrimination or inappropriate conduct or behavior relating to or involving any employee, visitor, customer or management personnel at either the client company or at AZI. - 10.
+Stop talking about sex at work.
+No exceptions. - 11.
+Don't touch anyone.
+No exceptions. - 12.
+Theft or taking without permission of any kind:

+- 13. Falsification of timecards: - 14.
+Employees who have had 5 or more assignments ended in a 12 month period due to poor performance (not related to any documented ADA/EEO/FMLA issue) will be separated from AZI for one year - Not showing up at any accepted assignment as scheduled, on time, without notifying AZI; - 16.
 Walking off a job and not completing the assigned shift for the day will result in immediate termination and you will not be eligible for any future assignments with AZI.
-You must never walk off any assigned job in the middle of the shift unless there is an imminent threat or serious harm to your safety or health;

-- 14. Not following safety procedures of AZI and/or the client; - Fighting, instigating fighting between others, horseplay, threats, or any other act which does or could tend to create an unsafe working environment - Violence in the Workplace; - 16.
-Violation of the cell phone, video and audio-recording policy; - 17.
-Any other infraction that AZI deems applicable consistent with state, local and federal laws. - No driving for work related reasons any motor vehicles (SUV, Car, Motorcycle, Moped, ATV etc.); - 19.
-Failure to take a drug test for reasonable suspicion, pre-employment, post accident drug test in spelled out circumstances, attempting to use another person's sample as your own; and/or tampering with a drug test will all result in termination and ineligibility to re-apply for one year. - 20.
+You must never walk off any assigned job in the middle of the shift unless there is an imminent threat or serious harm to your safety or health; - 17.
+Not following safety procedures of AZI and/or the client; - 18.
+Fighting, instigating fighting between others, horseplay, threats, or any other act which does or could tend to create an unsafe working environment Violence in the Workplace: - 19.
+Violation of the cell phone, video and audio-recording policy; - Any other infraction that AZI deems applicable consistent with state, local and federal laws. - No driving for work related reasons any motor vehicles (SUV, Car, Motorcycle, Moped, ATV etc.); - 22.
+Failure to take a drug test for reasonable suspicion, pre-employment, post accident drug test in spelled out circumstances, attempting to use another person's sample as your own; and/or tampering with a drug test will all result in termination and ineligibility to re-apply for one year. - 23.
 No use of foul language (curse words) to our Staffing Specialists, Clients and your co-workers is ever allowed.
 Foul language is foul.